Life at Merton: Sports

-Annual events include a JCR vs SCR Cricket Match and participation in the Oxford Town & Gown 10K run in May, the College team regularly including students, staff, Fellows and alumni; our highest placed runner in 2016 was Oliver Paulin (2015) with a time of 35m 19s.
+Annual events include a JCR vs SCR Cricket Match and participation in the Oxford Town & Gown 10K run in May, the College team regularly including students, staff, Fellows and alumni; our highest placed runner in 2022 was Oliver Bowling (2018) with a time of 39m 20s.

-There is a College Sub-Committee dedicated to Sports and Grounds, convened by the Senior Treasurer of the Amalgamated Clubs, Dr Jonathan Prag.
-He works closely with the JCR Sports Rep, Will Tilston, officially known as the Junior Treasurer of the Amalgamated Clubs.
+There is a College Sub-Committee dedicated to Sports and Grounds, convened by the Senior Treasurer of the Amalgamated Clubs, Professor Jonathan Prag.
+He works closely with the JCR Sports Rep, officially known as the Junior Treasurer of the Amalgamated Clubs.

 Our current crop of sporting stars talk about life at Merton - how they balance training sessions and essay deadlines, what got them involved in their chosen sport, and what motivates them to strive for success on the field of play as well as in the examination room.

 Merton College Playing Fields, Spring 2018

 Merton has its own extensive sports ground only a ten-minute walk away from the main site with pitches, a pavilion and changing rooms, tennis courts - both grass and hard - and squash courts.
 We have a set of mobile floodlights, which means that sports aren't restricted to daylight hours so our teams can train throughout the year.